coatespt/cursor-twitter/SESSION_NOTES.md

 ## Detecting Backup on the Busy Word Processor Queues
 The main pipeline puts tokens on each of F queues for the F busyword processors.
-These should be fast, but if they ever began to run more slowly than the main thread, the queues would grow without bound and eventually result in an OOM error.

-Accordingly, we periodically check the queue lengths and log warnings if their length ever exceed the batch side multiplied by the  bw_queue_max.
-A quite small value of 0.1 for bw_queue_max was used without log messages showing up.
-A higher value would probably be appropriate for general use.
+Accordingly, we periodically check the queue lengths and sleep the main thread for a short time if the queue length ever exceeds a certain value.

 An analogous check is made for the analytics queue.
 This is checked by comparing the global batch count as maintained by the main thread with the number of batches processed by the analytics thread.

-Neither type of slowdown has actually been seen, but both situations cause log lines to be printed both to the log files and to STDERR.
+We were seeing these slowdowns a lot.
+Analysis of how long clustering took revealed the problem.
+Occasionally, clustering takes a long time because it is quadratic in the number of Tweets to cluster.
+However, the Tweet count seems quite random, and only a small percentage are out of the 10ms range.
+However, occasionally the seemed to run as high as 400ms.

+The simple solution was to simply allow the threads to get 10x as long before they started sleeping the main thread.
+This allowed the occasional very long batch to run overtime, a debt that the average short computation times could easily make up for.
+Simply multiplying the allowed queue length by ten almost completely stopped the slowdows.

+## 3pk's missing.
+We were still getting occasions on which the analystics phase would encounter a 3pk that had already gone to a zero count and been removed.
+This was solved by having the FCT count the number of tokens it puts on the zero-count queue and then multiply that number by the value of window_batches and atomically updating a globally accessible value that is used to know how much it is safe to remove from the obsolete keys queue.

+Every cleanup_trigger_batch_size Tweets, the main checks the queue and deletes up to cleanup_max_items items from the queue, but the computed value is the lower limit to the queue length that the cleanup will go to.
+This ensures that any key the analysis thread uses will still be in the lookup table.

 ## How To Tune Meta-Clusters